UDT-ITF/website/source/presentation/index.md

 }
 ```

+> I've changed 'describes a related object' to 'contains a related text or a different version of the same text' in the account of what a linked Manifest might do.
+I've done it for the sake of making this look like an ITF spec rather than a IIIF one, but clearly there needs to be a standard way of stating what the relationship is between Manifests and texts.
+Do Manifests contain texts?
 ##### seeAlso

 A machine-readable resource such as an XML or RDF description that is related to the current resource that has the `seeAlso` property.
 Properties of the resource should be given to help the client select between multiple descriptions (if provided), and to make appropriate use of the document.
-If the relationship between the resource and the document needs to be more specific, then the document should include that relationship rather than the IIIF resource.
-Other IIIF resources are also valid targets for `seeAlso`, for example to link to a Manifest that describes a related object.
+If the relationship between the resource and the document needs to be more specific, then the document should include that relationship rather than the ITF resource.
+Other ITF resources are also valid targets for `seeAlso`, for example to link to a Manifest that contains a related text or a different version of the same text.
 The URI of the document _MUST_ identify a single representation of the data in a particular format.
 For example, if the same data exists in JSON and XML, then separate resources should be added for each representation, with distinct `id` and `format` properties.

 The value _MUST_ be an array of JSON objects.
 Each item _MUST_ have the `id` and `type` properties, and _SHOULD_ have the `label`, `format` and `profile` properties.